CumulusNetworks/docs/content/cumulus-netq-24/Cumulus-NetQ-Deployment-Guide/Install-NetQ/Install-NetQ-Platform/Install-NetQ-with-CLI.md

 You can now install the NetQ software using the NetQ CLI.

 {{<notice info>}}
 This is the final set of steps for installing NetQ.
-If you have not already performed the installation preparation steps, go to {{<link title="Install NetQ Platform">}} before continuing here.
+If you have not already performed the installation preparation steps, go to {{<link title="Install NetQ System Platform">}} before continuing here.
 {{</notice>}}

 To install NetQ: